Honestly ask yourself, “Am I a tub person?”

 Try before you buy.

 You should sit in a tub before you buy it.
 For the sake of modesty, make sure you are fully clothed or have made prior arrangements with the store owner.
-In all seriousness, a tub can be a major cost, and you want to be sure that the angle that it reclines is comfortable, that the sides are not too high, nor too low.
+In all seriousness, a tub can be a major cost in Sacramento, and you want to be sure that the angle that it reclines is comfortable, that the sides are not too high, nor too low.
 Also, consider your sink.
 Will it be large enough?
 Is the vanity too high or low?
 Will that beautiful vessel sink be a pain to clean behind?
 Tape out the size of the shower on the floor to make sure you have enough elbow room when you get done.